Man checking document safety on his smartphone.

 Enable remote wipe

-Most smartphones are now outfitted with a feature that allows you to remotely delete data and highly sensitive documents.
-Check that yours is turned on; it's typically part of common phone-finder capabilities.
-Turn on Apple's Find My iPhone or Android's Device Manager so you may track the phone's whereabouts and delete data as soon as possible
+Many smartphones include a feature that allows remote deletion of data and highly sensitive documents.
+Check your device to confirm that this feature is activated.
+It's typically part of common phone-finder capabilities.
+Turn on Apple's Find My iPhone or Android's Device Manager — either option can help track your phone's location and delete data as soon as you deem fit.

-Some digital ID cards or digital information can be stored via a dedicated app so you can access what you need at any time.
+Some digital ID cards or digital information can be stored via dedicated apps for easy accessibility.
 For example, the State Farm® mobile app offers the ability to access insurance information such as digital insurance ID cards.

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
 State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.